 - Do you have enough water for yourself and your pet?

 Your pet will get thirsty too.
 Humans need about one gallon of water per day.
-Large dogs drink more water than small dogs, so consider these things when planning how much water to take with you.
+Large dogs drink more than small dogs, so consider this when planning how much to take with you.

 - Do you have a pet carrier, harnesses, leashes, etc?